 I love Bangkok, but after 4 days by the peaceful banks of the River Kwai, the city’s traffic, noise and crowds felt oppressive.
-So I arranged to escape the metropolis for a bicycle tour of Bang Krachao, a small artificial island in the middle of the Chao Phraya River.
+Fortunately escaping the hustle and bustle of this busy metropolis is easy – I arranged a bicycle tour of Bang Krachao, a small artificial island in the middle of the Chao Phraya River.

 Described as being Bangkok’s green lung, locals know it as “the pig’s stomach”, because of its shape.
 Technically outside of Bangkok in the Samut Prahkan district, the island’s accessibility makes it popular amongst cyclists and weekend visitors who come for its market.